-- Collection and Transportation: This is the initial stage of the recycling process which concentrates on collecting the e-waste from landfill space or electronic manufacturer and delivering those waste to the recycling plants.
+- Collection and Transportation: This is the initial stage of the recycling process, which collects the e-waste from landfill space or electronic manufacturer and delivers those waste to the recycling plants.

-- Shredding, Sorting, and Separation: After collection and transportation process, materials in the e-waste must be divided into 2 groups, which are re-used and non-reused commodities for re-generate new products.
+- Shredding, Sorting, and Separation: After the collection and transportation process, materials in the e-waste must be divided into 2 groups: reused and non-reused commodities for re-generate new products.

 This is the foundation step of electronic recycling.
 Afterward, e-waste will be shredded to classify and separate the plastics from metals and internal circuitry.
 After this step, e-waste items are stocked into flat pieces as small as 100mm to prepare for further classification.

-Iron and steel are split from the waste by using a powerful magnet system on the conveyor for different purposes.
+Iron and steel are split from the waste using a powerful magnet system on the conveyor for different purposes.
 The separated steel materials are prepared with the intention of sale as recycled steel on the market.
-With the further mechanical process, aluminum, copper and circuit boards are set apart from the material stream for sale purpose.
+With the other mechanical process, aluminum, copper, and circuit boards are set apart from the material stream for sale purposes.

-Afterward, glass is taken from plastics through water separation technology process with a tremendous visual and hand inspection to ensure the quality of extracted materials.
-The final step in this separation process is to detect and extract any existing metal fragments from the plastics for further purifying the stream.
+Afterward, glass is taken from plastics through the water separation technology process with a tremendous visual and hand inspection to ensure the quality of extracted materials.
+The final step in this separation process is to detect and remove any existing metal fragments from the plastics for further purifying the stream.

-- Preparation for Sale: After the Shredding, Sorting and Separation stage, the separated materials are ready for sale as usable raw materials for manufacturing of new products.
+- Preparation for Sale: After the Shredding, Sorting, and Separation stage, the separated materials are ready for sale as usable raw materials to manufacture new products.

 Ideas you can do with your old electronic components and devices

 When the electronic devices approach their end-of-life period, there is a various way that you can treat your old electronic devices.
-However, dismissing it and transferring it to the landfill space is the worst choice that you can make up your mind of.
+However, dismissing it and transferring it to the landfill space is the worst choice to make up your mind.
 There are several methods that you can restore or reuse your old electronic devices.

-- Take it to the Tech firm: Many electronic manufacturers and retailers offer recycling programs.
-You can bring your old electronic parts to those firms and your old devices will proceed to the recycling process.
+- Please take it to the Tech firm: Many electronic manufacturers and retailers offer recycling programs.
+You can bring your old electronic parts to those firms, and your old devices will proceed to the recycling process.

-- Sell your old devices: In case you have no intention to donate your old devices to non-profit organizations, you can come up with the idea to sell it to other people.
+- Sell your old devices: If you have no intention to donate your old devices to non-profit organizations, you can come up with the idea to sell them to other people.
 It might be old to you but new to others, plus you can earn a little amount of money from it.

-- Create artwork out of your electronic junks: You can recycle your old electronic devices into creative artwork by using different electronic parts like computer, mobile phones or electronic components.
+- Create artwork from your electronic junks: You can recycle your old electronic devices into creative artwork using different electronic parts like computers, mobile phones, or electronic components.
 You can generate furniture or portraits from electronic junk, which offer eco-friendly products for our life.

-All the data were extracted from the following websites:
+The mentioned data was extracted from the following websites:

 - CNN Tech, Apple recovered 2.204 pounds of gold from broken iPhones last year, http://money.cnn.com/2016/04/15/technology/apple-gold-recycling/